 - Currently enrolled students receive awards as scholarships; recent graduates receive a cash award.

 - Authors retain the copyright to their work.

 - Winning papers are deposited in the UO digital archive, Scholars' Bank

 - See Scholars' Bank copyright policy for more information.

-This competition is funded by the Milton C. and Barbara B. Sparks and Jon and Lisa Stine endowments, as well as gifts from Walter and Gretchen Barger
+The Research Award is funded by the Milton C. and Barbara B. Sparks and Jon and Lisa Stine endowments, as well as gifts from Walter and Gretchen Barger